NIHR CLAHRC East of England Board

 Stephen Thornton is a senior healthcare executive and non executive with many years board level experience.
 He is a leader with a proven track record of achieving change and continuous improvement in a number of major public and third sector organisations.
 He has an acknowledged reputation as an expert in system-wide improvement in the quality of the delivery of healthcare.

-His non executive director experience is mainly in the field of regulation.
+His nonexecutive director experience is mainly in the field of regulation.
 He sat on the Board of the Healthcare Commission and was Deputy Chair of Monitor.
 He presently sits on the Nursing and Midwifery Council; and the United Kingdom Board for Hospital Chaplaincy.
-He is also a non executive director of the Eastern Academic Health Science Network; and The Pathology Partnership, bringing five pathology services together across East Anglia.
+He was also previously a non-executive director of the Eastern Academic Health Science Network; and The Pathology Partnership, bringing five pathology services together across East Anglia

 Until 2014 he headed the Health Foundation, an independent healthcare charitable foundation, with an endowment of +£750m and an annual expenditure of c£26m.
 He transformed it from a traditional grant making charity to be the foremost independent exponent of quality and safety improvement in healthcare in the UK.

-John Bradley is Director of the Cambridge NIHR Biomedical Research Centre.
+Dr John Bradley is Director of the Cambridge NIHR Biomedical Research Centre.
 He is also Renal Physician and Director of Research and Development at Cambridge University Hospitals.
 He completed undergraduate medical training at Nottingham University and trained in renal medicine in Cambridge, before completing research fellowships at Harvard, Yale and Cambridge Universities.
 Dr Bradley is Regional Specialty Adviser in Renal Medicine, Programme Director for Renal Medicine in the Eastern Deanery, member of the Joint Committee on Renal Disease and the Department of Health’s Renal Advisory Group, Special Adviser to Kidney Research UK and President of the Nephrology Section of the Royal Society of Medicine.
 He leads the NIHR BioResource, and is co-Chair of the NIHR Rare Diseases Translational Research Collaboration, and co-Director of the Cambridge-Yale research collaboration.
 He is Director of Studies in Medicine at Trinity Hall, University of Cambridge, and has written five textbooks on pre-clinical and clinical medicine.
-As a NIHR Senior Investigator he leads a research programme in vascular biology, with a focus on TNF signaling in the microvasculature.
 He is Editor of the British Journal of Renal Medicine.

 Professor Patrick Maxwell undertook postgraduate clinical and research training in nephrology and general medicine at Guy’s Hospital and in Oxford.
 He was appointed as University Lecturer and then Reader at the University of Oxford.
 In 2002 he moved to the Professorship of Nephrology at Imperial College, followed by the Chair of Medicine at University College London in 2008.
 He was appointed Regius Professor of Physic and Head of the School of Clinical Medicine of the University of Cambridge in 2012.
 Professor Maxwell has served on a number of national grant committees and holds a Wellcome Trust Senior Investigator Award.
 He was elected a Fellow of the Academy of Medical Sciences in 2005, and was its Registrar from 2006 to 2012.